 To reach an overall verdict, the results of assessments for uplift, piping and heave for the different scenarios have to be combined (see also section 3.1.3):

-For each section (“vak”) the calculated -dependent safety factor for which Rd = Sd should be displayed for all scenarios and sub-failure mechanisms; together with the (safe) estimate of the associated failure probability Pf,i,j (where i denotes the scenario and j the sub-failure mechanism).
+For each section (“vak”) the calculated -dependent safety factor for which Rd = Sd should be displayed for all scenarios and sub-failure mechanisms (each of these factors should be called “veiligheidsfactor”); together with the (safe) estimate of the associated failure probability Pf,i,j (where i denotes the scenario and j the sub-failure mechanism).
+Such a probability should be called “geschatte faalkans”.
 These probabilities should be calculated on the basis of the three equations governing the -dependent safety factors for uplift, piping and heave.

 The three equations governing the -dependent safety factors for uplift, piping and heave will be provided by cluster C in September 2015.